-And although measures to identify these violations and hold those responsible to account are being taken-including by my Office-they are not unanimously supported by the world's states.
+And although measures to identify these violations and hold those responsible to account are being taken - including by my Office - they are not unanimously supported by the world's States.
 Governments need to do a much better job to support accountability for violations of international humanitarian law.

 Conflicts impoverish nations and drive displacement.
-According to the United Nations High Commissioner for Refugees, 44 400 people are forced to flee their homes every day because of conflict or persecution.
+According to UNHCR, 44,400 people are forced to flee their homes every day because of conflict or persecution.
 Most are internally displaced; others will try, desperately, to find safety across international borders.